jacob-ebey/vite-plugins/examples/origin-server/README.md

-# Example: hono
+# Example: origin-server

-This example demonstrates local of a worker with passthrough to a Node.js origin server.
+An example of using the `@jacob-ebey/vite-cloudflare-plugin` to develop a Cloudflare Worker locally with passthrough to a Node.js origin server.

 ## Getting started